The Almost People: Continuity

 While struggling with his past regenerations, the Doctor's Ganger alludes to several previous Doctors' words.
-He misquotes the First Doctor's line "one day we shall get back... yes, one day" from An Unearthly Child as "one day we will get back"; quotes the Third Doctor's catchphrase "reverse the polarity of the neutron flow"; and speaks with the voices of the Fourth and Tenth Doctors (Tom Baker and David Tennant, respectively), the former expressing that Doctor's fondness for jelly babies.
+He misquotes the First Doctor's line "one day I shall come back...yes, one day" from The Dalek Invasion of Earth as "one day we will get back"; quotes the Third Doctor's catchphrase "reverse the polarity of the neutron flow"; and speaks with the voices of the Fourth and Tenth Doctors (Tom Baker and David Tennant, respectively), the former expressing that Doctor's fondness for jelly babies.
 Growing frustrated by the humans' distrust of him, the Doctor asks both Amy and Cleaves' Gangers to refer to him as "John Smith".
 This is an alias the Doctor has used on several occasions, beginning with The Wheel in Space (1968).